ElhamAbdussalam/ElhamAbdussalam/README.md

 <!--
-Fresh graduate passionate about becoming a Front End Developer.
+Fresh graduate passionate about becoming a Full Stack Developer.
 I love building modern, responsive, and user-friendly web applications.
-With a strong foundation in front-end technologies and design thinking, I strive to craft smooth and intuitive user experiences.
+With a strong foundation in both front-end and back-end technologies, I strive to craft smooth and intuitive user experiences.
 -->

 # 👨‍💻 Hi there, I'm M Elham Abdussalam!

-_A Front End Developer with a creative mind and a passion for technology_
+_A Full Stack Developer (Front End Focused) with a creative mind and a passion for technology_

 ---